Moustikitos/ark-listener/README.md

 `ark-listener` uses a Flask application listening every POST requests received with the pattern : `http://{ip}:{port}/module/function`.

-If found, `module.function` will be executed with data found in the POST request.
+If found, `module.function` will be executed with data embeded in the POST request.

 ## Install